 “My wire and tabletop steel works are exercises of drawing in space.
 They're playful abstract landscapes and, for most of them, I imagine myself in miniature and the combinations towering above me.
 They force you to consider all angles and vantage points.” — Fitzhugh Karol

 Fitzhugh Karol (b.
 1982) was born in Lebanon, New Hampshire in 1982.
 He graduated from Skidmore College in 2004 before working as an apprentice with ceramic artist Toshiko Takaexu in Quakertown, New Jersey.
 Karol received his MFA in Ceramic Sculpture from the Rhode Island School of Design in 2007, during which time his work began to incorporate wood and metal elements.
 He has worked as an exhibiting sculptor and designer, integrating sculpture within landscape and architecture, as well as designing furniture, jewelry, and architectural spaces.
-He has previously exhibited at the Bartow-Pell Museum, Socrates Sculpture Park, the LongHouse Reserve, Rochester Contemporary Arts Center, The Aidron Duckworth Museum, and a forthcoming exhibition of two large steel sculptures in Prospect Park, Brooklyn in the fall of 2017.
+He has previously exhibited at the Bartow-Pell Museum, Socrates Sculpture Park, the LongHouse Reserve, Rochester Contemporary Arts Center, The Aidron Duckworth Museum, and Prospect Park, Brooklyn.

 Connect with an Uprise Art Advisor who will help you find the perfect artwork for your space, style, and budget, free of charge.